Netcracker/DRNavigator/README.md

  - `http_auth` specifies to use a token for `site-manager` authorization.
  - `service_default_timeout` is optional parameter, that specifies default timeout for polling services in seconds.
 Default value is 200.
+ - `get_request_timeout` is optional parameter, that specifies timeout for GET requests to site-manager.
+Default value is 10;
+ - `post_request_timeout` is optional parameter, that specifies timeout for POST requests to site-manager.
+Default value is 30;

 ## Examples of using sm-client